metin/ProAngularJS-Repo/README.md

 073-services-document-object: Illustrates how to use the $document object to access the DOM document and register an event handler for a button.

 074-services-interval-timeout: Illustrates how to use the $interval service to display the current time to the second on the page.

+075-services-location: Illustrates how to use the $location service to set and get the URL components.